 When applying for college, there are a lot of details to consider.
-Once the SAT scores are in, the essay is written, and the envelopes are addressed, there’s one more step: paying the college application fee.
+Once the SAT scores are in, the essay is written, and the application is complete, there’s one more step: paying the college application fee.

-If a student is applying to more than one school, those fees can really add up.
+If you are applying to more than one school, those fees can really add up.

-Luckily there is a way to get out of paying for the privilege of applying to a school: a college application fee waiver.
+Luckily there is a way to get out of paying to apply to a school: a college application fee waiver.

 Here’s more intel for students and their parents about application fees and waivers.